 By: Keisha N. Blain

-Acclaimed historian Keisha N. Blain uses vivid storytelling to illustrate how throughout history Black women have made the fight for human rights their own.
-Whether though household names like Ida B. Wells, Madam C. J. Walker, and Lena Horne, to those who are still less known, including Pearl Sherrod, Aretha McKinley, and Marguerite Cartwright, Blain unpacks human rights activism in America with Black women at the forefront, while balancing the intersections of racism, sexism, and classism, at the center.
+Acclaimed historian Blain uses vivid storytelling to illustrate how, throughout history, Black women have made the fight for human rights their own.
+Whether citing household names like Ida B. Wells, Madam C. J. Walker and Lena Horne, or those who are still less known, including Pearl Sherrod, Aretha McKinley and Marguerite Cartwright, Blain unpacks human rights activism in America with Black women at the forefront, while balancing the intersections of racism, sexism and classism, at the center.

 Disrupting Political Science: Black Women Reimagining the Discipline (SUNY Press)